SquareSR/alternative-red-routes/2025 Beginner Glitchless/README.md

 - Thrash x2-3
      - If paralyzed, just keep thrashing.

-> If under 90 HP + Paralyze, then use Parlyz Heal now.
+> If under 90 HP + Paralyzed, then menu to use Parlyz Heal now.
-> Otherwise, delay using the the Parlyz Heal until the next fight.
+> Otherwise, delay using a Parlyz Heal until you are in the next fight.

 Take the teleporter twice, get the Card Key, take the teleporter twice again.
 - Open the door on the left and take the teleporter.
 - Walk right + open the middle left door.
 - Take the teleporter + walk Up + Left to have Silph Rival walk up to you.
-     - This results in fewer steps over all when rival exits screen quicker after the fight.
+     - This results in fewer steps overall since rival exits screen quicker after the fight this way.

 #### Silph Rival:
 - Pidgeot